 - Heat a splash of oil in a deep pot then add the onion and allow to soften for a few minutes.

-- Add the garlic and allow to saute for a minute before adding the herbs, spices and roasted tomatoes.
+- Add the garlic and allow to saute for a minute before adding the roasted tomatoes.

 - Add the sugar (if using) then pour in the stock.